The triangulation complexity of fibred 3-manifolds: Introduction

 \begin{conjecture} Let $M$ be a closed orientable manifold with a Heegaard surface $S$ that divides $M$ into handlebodies $V$ and $W$.
 Then the complexity $\Delta(M)$ is bounded above and below by linear functions of the distance in $\mathrm{Sp}(S)$ between the disc subsets $\mathcal{D}_V$ and $\mathcal{D}_W$. \end{conjecture}

 Our result about lens spaces, \refthm{LensSpaces}, is a confirmation of this conjecture in the case where $S$ is a torus.
+This is because in this case, the distance between $\mathcal{D}_V$ and $\mathcal{D}_W$ is coarsely the sum of terms in the continued fraction expansion.
+See \cite{LackenbyPurcell:Lens} for more details.
 Given that the techniques of this paper rely so heavily on almost normal surface theory, which was specifically designed to deal with Heegaard splittings, it is tempting to think that this conjecture may be within reach.